USGS-Astrogeology/softwaremanagement/FY21/README.md

   - Implement 1+ additional change detection algorithms

 ## Summary
 In FY21 we are continuing to transition our software to a standard open source model.
 In FY20 we have benefited from contributions from users outside the ASC staff.
 We are exceptionally appreciative of these efforts and continue to seek to build a vibrant community of planetary software developers and users.
-This focus means we are improving the portability of our tests so that external contributors can more easily participate in a standard development cycle, improving documentation for how contributors can help improve documentation and tutorials, modularizing the software into libraries to improve the developer experience and allow use by external developers in their applications, and supporting the existing user community.
+This focus means we are: (1) improving the portability of our tests so that external contributors can more easily participate in a standard development cycle and so that our users benefit from improved stability; (2) improving documentation for how contributors can update documentation and tutorials thereby supporting all users of our software offerings; (3) modularizing the software into libraries to improve the developer experience and allow use by external developers in their applications; and (4) supporting the existing user community with timely releases with community driven bug fixes and software enhancements.
 Additionally, we are reaching out to other planetary software package maintainers with the goal of building a planetary software stack (similar in concept to the ecosystem that exists around the [python scientific computing stack](https://barbagroup.github.io/essential_skills_RRC/jupyter/1/)).
+This effort supports the user community by seeking to unify the software delivery and installation tools that can frequently be a hurdle for new users.
 We are also focusing on our core competencies, standards support and generation of the highest quality planetary data products.
 This includes continued development of CSM sensors, tools for assessing control network quality, and the development of support for the PDS4 format.
 Finally, we continue to research methods and develop tools for hard science questions such as those associated with change detection.